Main Content

 11 and 12

-Leading Strategic Change at DaVita: The Integration of the Gambro Acquisition (p.
-645)
+Leading Strategic Change at DaVita: The Integration of the Gambro Acquisition (from the 10th edition, on E-reserve)

-Participation Evaluation: For each case, you will be asked to provide your own observations and analysis individually by the end of the first assigned week.
+Participation Evaluation: For each case, you will be asked to provide your own analysis individually by the end of the first assigned week.
 The case discussion forums are open to the entire class and are located in each of the assigned weeks.
-Then, each of you has to read all the posts written by your peers and choose at least 5 posts to make comments on in the case discussion forums by midnight on Sunday of the second assigned week (11: 59 pm Eastern Time).
-If you successfully finished these two tasks, you will get 10 points each week (total 60 points for 6 cases).
+Then, each of you has to read all the posts written by your peers and choose at least THREE posts to make comments on in the case discussion forums by midnight on Sunday of the second assigned week (11:59 p.m.
+ET).
+If you successfully finished these two tasks, you will get 20 points each week (a total of 120 points for six cases).

 Also, you are encouraged to respond to any comments/questions made by other students on your own case analysis no later than a week after the case analysis is completed.

-1. Bi-Lesson Learning Reflections: For each two-lesson period, you will need to write a reflection (about 500 words) on what you have learned and acquired during the two lessons.
-Include the most interesting or practical aspects you think you picked up during the two lessons that might help you to gain new insights, knowledge, skills, etc. The learning reflection forums are open to the entire class and are located in each of the assigned weeks.
-You also need to read all of the reflections made by your peers to see and compare their reflections with yours and make comments on theirs (no minimum number of comments required, thus please comment on as many as possible).
-If you successfully finish this task, you will get 10 points for each bi-lesson reflection (total 60 points for 6 reflections).
+For each two-lesson period, you will need to write a reflection (about 500 words) on what you have learned and acquired during the two lessons.
+Include the most interesting or practical aspects you think you picked up during the two lessons that might help you to gain new insights, knowledge, skills, and so on.
+The learning reflection forums are open to the entire class and are located in each of the assigned weeks.
+You also need to read all of the reflections made by your peers to compare their reflections with yours and make comments on theirs.
+(There is no maximum number of comments required, so please comment on as many as possible.)
+If you successfully finish this task, you will get 10 points for each bi-lesson reflection (a total of 60 points for six reflections).

-• describe the background information regarding this organization (you will want to obtain an organization chart, a history of the organization, the environments it operates in, and the current challenges it faces);
+• describe the background information regarding the related organization (its history, the environments it operates in, and the current challenges it faces);

-• provide detailed information about the reasons, the scope, and context for the change; and
+• provide detailed information about the reasons, the scope, and the context for the change;

-• explain how the innovative and creative public policy or management technique addressed the need and why the change (or the solution, the policy, or the management technique) is innovative or creative.
+• explain how the innovative policy or managerial technique addressed the need and why the change is innovative;

 Since you are likely to get information from various sources, you need to be very careful in referencing and quoting them.
 Please consult the Academic Integrity section of this syllabus.

-Your term paper should be about 5,000 words.
+Your term paper should be not less than 3000 words and no more than 4000 words.
 There is no specific requirement on the layout of the paper.
-You should submit your term paper as a Word file (.doc or .docx) through the corresponding Canvas Assignment page by midnight (Eastern Time) of the due date.
-You could receive up to 180 points for the term paper based on the quality of the writing.
+You should submit your term paper as a Word file (.doc or .docx) through the corresponding Canvas Assignment page.
+You could receive up to 120 points for the term paper based on whether or not you have covered all the required sections and the quality of your writing.

 For all tasks, please use the reference guide for the American Psychological Association (APA) for proper form.
 Be sure to include citations for all direct quotes and paraphrasing.
 Check out the APA Quick Citation Guide at the University Libraries for some examples of common citation formats in APA.